kammitama5/kammitama5.github.io/_posts/2023-02-17-Friday-February-17th.md

 - I remember when a fellow Mathematics PhD student told me last semester "but you are a Mathematician".
 I feel more calibrated to being aligned to that path than I do Computer Science (I don't feel like a Computer Science person *at all*, but I don't call myself a Mathematician; I'm happy with "honorary" or "Computational Number Theorist", or "Mathematical Cryptographer", or "budding Research Scientist", or "Budding Academic".
 This week, though, there were SO many people like myself, that it was both amazing and beautiful.
-Andrej, whose advisor strangely I met at LambdaConf years ago, said it best when he said that he has both brains; he switches between thinking like a Mathematician and a Computer Scientist.
+Andrej, whose advisor strangely I met at LambdaConf years ago (the first Turing award winner I met, who was teaching a session on lambda calculus and denotational semantics), said it best when he said that he has both brains; he switches between thinking like a Mathematician and a Computer Scientist.
 I can live with that.
 - I had dinner and lunch a few times with Jonathan's student, Rahul, who was just super impressive and has such a bright future ahead!
 I really enjoyed chatting with him and his intellectual curiosity; everyone was like this this past week!